 Source Code.
 Here's one that's part time travel, part brain puzzle, part Schrödinger's cat.
 Have the TARDIS crew hooked up to the McGuffin in Source Code and they can enter a certain past event using someone else's body.
 Can they find out who caused the event so they can be apprehended?
 Or does going into the "source code" create a parallel universe where the event can be prevented?
 That's up to you, but either way, a fun recursive set-up that is all at once Groundhog Day, Quantum Leap and your favorite disaster movie.

 Melinda and Melinda.
-Ok, here's an odd one, but gear with me.
+Ok, here's an odd one, but bear with me.
 This Woody Allen movie features a couple of writers discussing the merits of tragedy and comedy.
 Starting from the same ingredients, they each tell (going back and forth) Melinda's story, one tragic, the other comic.
 It's a conceit that could be used in Doctor Who as well!
 Remove the raconteurs, and instead have the TARDIS keep shifting back and forth between two realities.
 Some of the same characters are in both, and both worlds need help.
 If you give each world its distinct feel (one a thriller, the other a romp, for example), and perhaps make the TARDIS wheeze periodically (jump aboard before you lose your ride!), you can switch between genres within the same story.
 Or will the players do the unthinkable, and 'port characters from one world onto the other so the guest-stars can help their other selves fix their problems?
 It's up to you, but parallel time streams can be a fun new wrinkle to your game.

 So that's my lot for today.
 What about you?
 What timey-whimey movies would you send the TARDIS to?